Job Details for 1215 - Policy and Program Manager

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor's degree in Political Science or Public Administration and three years broad and progressively responsible experience in public or private administration, or an equivalent combination of training, education and experience.
+Completion of a Bachelor's degree in Political Science or Public Administration with three years of broad and increasingly responsible experience in public or private administration and one year of supervisory experience, or an equivalent combination of training, education and experience.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.